inductiva/inductiva/docs-sources/scale-up/parallel-simulations/scale-and-organize.md

 ---

+# Why This Matters

+If you need to run multiple simulations simultaneously, submitting several tasks across multiple cloud machines lets you speed up your execution time by the number of machines — in this case, 5 times faster.
+Setting this up requires just one line of code (e.g., `num_machines=<number of simulations>`).
+Additionally, organizing simulations with projects, storing metadata, and monitoring via the console help you effortlessly keep track of everything, so you never lose sight of what's happening in your batch — making for a powerful and efficient simulation workflow.

+---

 # Wrapping Up: Building a Scalable Simulation Workflow

 In this tutorial, you learned how to efficiently run multiple SWASH simulations in parallel using the Inductiva API.